 The lab testing demonstrated that e-cigs which were purchased in 2013 demonstrated a toxicity level of about 200 times less than their tobacco counterparts.
-Specifically, the toxin aldehydes which includes acetaldehyde, acrolein, and formaldehyde was present in Marlboro cigarettes over 200 times the amount as compared to an e-cig.
+Specifically, the toxin aldehydes, which includes acetaldehyde, acrolein, and formaldehyde, was present in Marlboro cigarettes over 200 times the amount as compared to an e-cig.
 Furthermore, e-cigarettes themselves have greatly reduced the toxicity factor of aldehydes by up to 73% from 2008 as well, making them even safer than before.

 While the study did show a trace amount of toxins in e-cigs, they were of extremely low levels, especially when compared to tobacco products.
 Furthermore, those who have opposed electronic cigarettes as a safe alternative to tobacco have pointed out the presence of monoethylene and diethylene in the vapor produced by e-cigs.
 During this particular study, neither of the toxins was found to be present in any measurable amount.
-This arguably comes as a big blow to opponents of the e-cigarette movement, many of which come from the tobacco industry that is seeing its profits start to dwindle further with their former clients switching to e-cigs.
+This arguably comes as a big blow to opponents of the e-cigarette movement, many of which come from the tobacco industry, which is seeing its profits start to dwindle further with their former clients switching to e-cigs.